NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Related Work

-\textbf{OOD Benchmarks for Scene Understanding.} Recently, several scene understanding tasks, such as VQA~\cite{niu2021introspective,chen2020counterfactual,chen2021counterfactual,chen2022rethinking} and video grounding~\cite{yuan2021closer,lan2022closer}, try to deliberately make the ground-truth distributions different in the training and test splits.
-For example, Agrawal~\etal~\cite{agrawal2018don} re-organized splits of previous VQA datasets by designing different answer distributions for each question type in the training and test sets.
-Similarly, another video grounding dataset for OOD evaluation was proposed following the similar manner~\cite{yuan2021closer}.
-Inspired by them, we propose VG-OOD to better measure SGG models' debiasing and OOD generalization abilities.
+\textbf{OOD Benchmarks for Visual Scene Understanding.} Recently, several scene understanding tasks, such as VQA~\cite{niu2021introspective,chen2020counterfactual,chen2021counterfactual,chen2022rethinking} and video grounding~\cite{yuan2021closer,lan2022closer}, try to deliberately make the ground-truth distributions different in the training and test splits.
+For example, Agrawal~\etal~\cite{agrawal2018don} reorganized splits of previous VQA datasets by designing different answer distributions for each question type in the training and test sets.
+Similarly, another video grounding dataset for OOD evaluation was proposed in a similar manner~\cite{yuan2021closer}.
+Inspired by them, we \shr{introduce VG-OOD to better measure the OOD generalization abilities of SGG models.}